All Berserk Arcs in Order

 Image: Crunchyroll

 If you’re an anime fan, it’s hard not to know Berserk.
 It’s one of the darkest and most popular seinen manga.
-Besides being famous for its beautiful art, people often talk about Guts and Griffith’s relationship (and the morals surrounding the characters).
-The series is filled with major story occurrences and impacting story arcs, one of the reasons it receives so much love.
-Here is our guide on All Berserk arcs in order.
+Being famous for its beautiful art, people also talk about its iconic plotlines.
+The series is filled with impactful stories, so here are all Berserk arcs in order.

 Every Berserk Arc in Order